Booking procedures and more information

 Any prior experience in the PV industry is an advantage and we are currently working on an entry test to gauge your knowledge level so that we can best teach you during the course.

-The advanced courses, Solar Power Designer and PV Sol Design School, require that you have a good amount of PV industry experience and we recommend that you do our SuperSolarSchool course beforehand.
+The advanced courses, such as Solar Power Designer for Commercial Systems and Compliance for PV Systems, require that you have a good amount of PV industry experience and we recommend that you do our SuperSolarSchool course beforehand.

 Most of our courses are accredited with The South African Institute of Electrical Engineers (SAIEE).
 Each course is awarded with a specific number of Continuous Professional Development points (CPD points).
 The points are awarded as follows: